3dreamengine/3DreamEngine/README.md

 		shader_wind_scale = 3.0,       -- the scale of wind waves

 		color = {1.0, 1.0, 1.0, 1.0},  -- color used for flat shading
+		specular = 0.5,                -- specular value, if enabled the reflection too, for flat shading

+		--PBR
+		albedo = {1.0, 1.0, 1.0, 1.0}, -- albedo if no texture is set
-		specular = 0.5,                -- specular or reflection used when no specular texture is provided emission = 0.0,                -- the brightness of the emission texture, the diffuse texture or the face color
+		roughness = 0.5,               -- roughness if no texture is set metallic = 0.5,                -- metallic if no texture is set emission = 0.0,                -- the brightness of the emission texture, the diffuse texture or the face color

-		alphaThreshold = 0.0           -- since the depth buffer only supports alpha 0.0 or 1.0, a threshold will choose when to draw.
-For grass, ... a threshold of 0.75 works fine.

 		--change textures
-		tex_diffuse = "tex_diffuse",
+		tex_albedo = "path/name",
-		tex_normal = "tex_normal",
+		tex_normal = "path/name",
+		tex_roughness = "path/name",
+		tex_metallic = "path/name",
-		tex_specular = "tex_specular",
+		tex_ao = "path/name",
-		tex_emission = "tex_emission",
+		tex_emission = "path/name",

 		--a function called every object before rendering --while you can change any values, do NOT remove values (like textures).
 Only switch them if necessary.